Why Machine Footprint Matters When Moving Mulch or Soil

 Wheelbarrow control for the bed.

-Why This Matters for Soil
+15. Why This Matters for Soil and Compost

 Machine help can be valuable.

-But soil placement is often sensitive.
+But soil and compost placement often requires control.

 - Raised beds